 Local farmer Daniel Kahl drew strong applause when he suggested restructuring the hospital’s budget to allow engagement of the local medical practice.

-Meanwhile, Health Minister Ryan Park was quizzed about the move to replace the emergency department at Wee Waa Hospital with an urgent care clinic, after a similar service was opened in Goulburn but shut down due to staffing issues in just 10 months.
+Meanwhile, Health Minister Ryan Park was quizzed about the move to replace the emergency department at Wee Waa with an urgent care service, after a similar service was opened in Goulburn but shut down due to staffing issues in just 10 months.
+An attempt to introduce a state model of Urgent Care at Armidale was even less successful.

 Shadow Minister for Regional Health Gurmesh Singh said locals are worried the model won’t work.